 If you’ve taken exams over two sittings, repeated an exam, or been upgraded, the entrance requirements may be higher.

 Mathematics Standard Grade (3), National 5 (C), Intermediate 2 (C), GCSE (C) or equivalent.
 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.

 Access courses and other UK/EU and international qualifications are also welcomed.

 INTO University of Stirling offers an International Foundation programme for those international students who do not meet the required academic and English-language criteria.
 These courses offer a pathway to study at the University of Stirling through an excellent teaching and learning experience in the high-quality study facilities on campus.

-Successful completion of the International Foundation in Business, Finance, Economics and Marketing to the required standard provides direct entry to year two of a range of BA Honours programmes, including Accounting (either as single honours or as combined honours with Business Law, Business Studies, Economics, Finance or Marketing) and Finance & Investment.
-See our accounting and finance courses
+Successful completion of the International Foundation in Business, Finance, Economics and Marketing to the required standard provides direct entry to year two of a range of BA Honours programmes, including Accounting (either as single honours or as combined honours with Business Law, Business Studies, Economics, Finance or Marketing) and Finance and Investment.
+See our accounting and finance courses.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.